Credit: Hellahulla / CC BY-SA 3.0

-Helsinki food may not be famous, but it sure is memorable.
-You understand the culture, the local food items used and the history, behind the creation of each dish.
+Helsinki's food may not be famous, but it is definitely memorable.
+You understand the culture, the local food ingredients used and the history behind the creation of each dish.
 We have written about some basic and unforgettable food items that you must try when visiting Helsinki.

 Grillimakkara (Grilled Sausages)